danielrosehill/Speech-To-Text-System-Prompt-Library/README.md

 The prompt combiner script makes it easy to build these stacks by selecting the components you need and automatically layering them in the correct order.

 ## System Prompts Navigation

+These are the various prompts and their categories in this repository.

+The basis prompt is intended to provide a baseline level of text cleaning.
+And the other prompts provide supplementation.

+The exception is the prompts that directs a JSON output directly.

 ### Basic Prompts
 **Foundational prompts for initial text cleanup and transformation**